api3dao/airnode/packages/protocol/README.md

 Then, the Airnode calls `fulfill()` of `AirnodeRrp`, which forwards this call to the callback function in the destination address.
 The callback function can be as flexible as needed, but note that the gas cost of execution will be undertaken by the sponsor wallet.

-If anything goes wrong during this flow, the Airnode still calls back with a non-zero `statusCode` and an empty `data` field.
+If anything goes wrong during this flow, the Airnode calls the `fail()` function of `AirnodeRrp` with an error message that explains what went wrong.
-However, there are some cases where this is not possible, e.g., the specified sponsor wallet does not match the requester address or the function to be called back reverts.
+However, there are some cases where this is not possible, e.g., the specified sponsor wallet does not match the sponsor address, in which case the request will not be responded to at all.
-Then, the Airnode calls the `fail()` function of `AirnodeRrp`, essentially reporting that it could not even attempt to fulfill the request, which the requester can then check for.

 ## Sponsor wallet derivation